 The Difference between Allotropes and Isomers is given below:

-The above points would have provided the information on how Allotropes and Isomers differ in characteristics.
-To read further interesting articles, stay tuned with BYJU’S.
+The above points would have provided the information on how allotropes and isomers differ in characteristics.
+To read further interesting articles, stay tuned to BYJU’S.